mcostalba/Stockfish/Readme.md

 `position startpos moves e2e4 e7e5 d2d4`

-This notation is preferred so that the engine can take into account such things as the 50-move rule or threefold repetition.
+This notation is preferred so that the engine can take into account things like the 50-move rule or threefold repetition.

 #### Changing UCI settings